Sermon – The Fifth Sunday of Luke 2021

-The lesson of the Fifth Sunday of Luke is among the lessons which introduce us to the season of Advent, that prepares us for the Feast which celebrates the birth of our Lord.
-It calls our attention upon the practice of good deeds reminding us of God’s love and personal sacrifice by sending His Son into the world.
+The lesson of the Fifth Sunday of Luke is among the lessons that introduce us to the season of Advent, preparing us for the Feast which celebrates the birth of our Lord.
+It focuses our attention upon the practice of good deeds reminding us of God’s love and personal sacrifice by sending His Son into the world.

 In our time there is a great deal of attention being given to the subject of wealth and poverty.
 St. John Chrysostom spoke at length on the subject.
 His writing is available in English, published by St. Vladimir’s Press, entitled: On Wealth and Poverty.

 People whose lives are either shaped by wealth or poverty manifest certain attitudes and behavior.
-Significant attitudes and behavior can also be evident among those whose lives move from poverty to wealth and from wealth to poverty.
-Very often whether or not someone worked to earned his or her wealth, or simply inherited wealth is very telling.
-For Christian believers, the core virtue in the case of both – which is the true test of one’s sincerity is humility.
+Those attitudes and behavior can also be evident among those whose lives move from poverty to wealth and from wealth to poverty.
+Very often whether or not someone worked to earn his or her wealth, or simply inherited wealth is very telling.
+For Christian believers, the main virtue in the case of both – and something that is the true test of one’s sincerity is humility.
 Humility as a virtue is the foundation Christian love.
 It is the basis of a “good confession” and the true motive of love.
 Its opposite is: arrogance, selfishness, greed and hatred – all of which we are warned about by our Tradition, beginning with Christ, the Apostles, and the Holy Father’s.
 That warning comes with pointing to consequences.